-The evaluation professional must provide a biographical sketch.
+The evaluation professional must provide a biographical sketch in the Evaluation Professional Biographical Sketch section.

-Up to 3 additional biographical sketches for key personnel may be provided.
+Up to 3 additional biographical sketches for key personnel may be provided in the Key Personnel Biographical Sketch section.

 Each biographical sketch must not exceed 2 pages and should use the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org).
 Only biographical sketches will be accepted; do not submit resumes and/or CVs.
 If a position is not yet filled, please upload a job description.